-This guide is mostly aimed at researchers that already possess a basic familiarity with antiquity and ancient medicine, though specialists may find some items of value.
-The goal is to provide a bibliographical starting point for various research endeavors in Greek and Latin medicine, including several related topics (e.g. botany, dietetics, athletics).
+This guide is mostly aimed at researchers that already possess a basic familiarity with antiquity.
+The goal is to provide a bibliographical starting point for various research endeavors in Greek and Latin medicine, including several related topics (e.g. botany, dietetics, athletics, gynecology).
 Please send any suggestions or corrections to barehart20 at gmail.com.

 Nutton 2013 is the best single survey of ancient medicine, but undergraduates and general readers may find it helpful to read Conrad 1995, King 2001, and/or Cruse 2004 first.
 Zucconi 2019 provides a broad overview of various medical traditions around the Mediterranean and Near East.
 Jouanna 1999 and Mattern 2013 are accessible introductions to ‘Hippocrates’ and Galen.
 Rihll 1999 provides a succinct introduction to Greek science and contains a section on medicine.